VasilKalchev/LiquidMenu/README.md

 [![license](https://img.shields.io/github/license/mashape/apistatus.svg?maxAge=2592000)](https://opensource.org/licenses/mit-license.php)

-**LiquidMenu** extends the Arduino's LiquidCrystal library with the ability to create menus.
+**LiquidMenu** extends the Arduino's [LiquidCrystal][lc] library with the ability to create menus.
 It simplifies the menu creation process by abstracting the elements of a menu into hierarchically organized classes.

 Features
 --------
- - Intuitive menu organization
+ - Fast and easy menu creation.
- - Selectable lines
+ - Selectable menu items.
- - Callback functions
+ - Callback functions.

 Requirements
 ------------
- - The Arduino's <a href="https://github.com/arduino/Arduino/tree/master/libraries/LiquidCrystal"> LiquidCrystal</a> library.
+ - The Arduino's [LiquidCrystal][lc] library.
- - LCD supported by <a href="https://github.com/arduino/Arduino/tree/master/libraries/LiquidCrystal"> LiquidCrystal</a> (*with Hitachi HD44780 or a compatible chipset*)
+ - LCD supported by <a href="https://github.com/arduino/Arduino/tree/master/libraries/LiquidCrystal"> LiquidCrystal</a> (*with Hitachi HD44780 or a compatible chipset*).
- - Arduino board or a compatible microcontroller
+ - Arduino board or a compatible microcontroller.
- - Input device/s is recommended (*buttons, rotary encoder, etc.*)
+ - Input device/s is recommended (*buttons, rotary encoder, etc.*).

-How to use
+How to use it
 -----------
 ### Classes organization
 This library uses hierarchically structured classes to represent the different elements of a menu.